huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 #### 2.1 Tuning Classifier Parameters

 Random forest algorithm was chosen because it has a good balance of performance and speed.
 The algorithm uses the ensemble of decision trees to give a more robust performance.
-Classification output probability.
-A threshold will be set up later to reduce the false positive.
+Classification output probability and a threshold will be set up later to reduce the false positive.

-Instead of `accuracy`, the `auroc` is used as the performance metric to measure the robustness of the algorithm.
+The tuning parameters including  max_features, max_depth,  min_samples_leaf. `auroc`is used as the performance metric to measure the robustness of the algorithm.

-The tuning parameters including  max_features, max_depth,  min_samples_leaf.

-#### 2.2 Evaluate the Classifier
-The code for this step is contained in cell # in  the notebook.

-Smaller tree depth and max features have a better result, at they turn to use more general rules.
+A grid search is conducted to optimize the parameters. smaller max_features have better performance because the classifier tends to find more general rules.
+The final set of parameters are as follows

 n_estimators = 100
 max_features = 2
 min_samples_leaf = 4
 max_depth = 25

+#### 2.2 Evaluate the Classifier

+The performance of the classifier on training testing, and validation set is shown as follows:

 Training time: about 3 Seconds
 Training auroc    = 1.0